edeetee/ffgl-rs/README.md

 - Example ISF plugin
   - Give an input ISF file and output an FFGL plugin
   - Quicker than using Wire for basic ISF shaders
-- Buildtime error for invalid ISF code
+- Compile error for invalid ISF code
 - GLSL translation

 ## Usage